 - Make each box special.
+Include now WOW item like a doll, stuffed animal, or ball and pump.
 Don’t just haphazardly pack it.
 Pray about what you will pick out to go into it.
 Don’t just unload your junk in the boxes.

 - Try not to include McDonald’s, etc. Happy Meal toys.
 Some of these toys come with small parts, are associated with U.S. movies, etc. and are just not very special or even useful to the children.

 - Try not to include games, books, etc. that are written only in English.

 - Try to stay away from movie characters that may not be recognized or may be misunderstood in other cultures.

 - Consider including a doll that has a darker skin tone

 - Some rural areas of some countries view magic and other supernatural forces as very real, so use caution with characters or items.